What Is Email Hosting: Explanation for Beginners

 Email hosting provider vs Email server vs Hosted email

-Email hosting provider is a company that offers email hosting services.
-The popular email hosting providers are Google Workspace, Microsoft 365, Zoho, and MXroute.
+An email hosting provider is a company that offers email hosting services.
+Popular email hosting providers include Google Workspace, Microsoft 365, Zoho, and MXroute.

 An email hosting server is a technical component of the email hosting infrastructure.
 It’s a physical or virtual computer (or network of computers) that email hosting providers rent out to you for storing and managing emails.